denizyennerr/Brazilian_E-commerce_Analysis/README.md

 - [Limitations](#limitations)
 - [References](#references)

-### Project Overview
+### Project Overview:

-This data analysis project aims to analyze a public dataset of e-commerce orders from the Olist Store.
-Olist operates as an online e-commerce site for sellers, that connects merchants and their products to the main marketplaces of Brazil.

-The dataset comprises information on 100,000 orders made between 2016 and 2018 across multiple marketplaces in Brazil.
-It provides insights into various aspects of the orders, including order status, pricing, payment and freight performance, customer location, product attributes, and customer reviews.
-Additionally, a geolocation dataset linking Brazilian zip codes to latitude and longitude coordinates was incorporated but not used throughout the data analysis.
+This data analysis project focuses on exploring a public dataset of e-commerce orders from Olist.
+Olist is a prominent online e-commerce platform connecting merchants to the main marketplaces of Brazil.
+The dataset comprises of 100,000 orders between 2016 and 2018, and it offers valuable information on various aspects of the customer journey, including order status, pricing, payment, and customer reviews.

-Presented by Olist,  an online e-commerce site for sellers in Brazilian marketplaces, this dataset indicates how Olist is succesful at connectting merchants and their products to the main marketplaces of Brazil.
-Through Olist's innovative solutions, merchants can effortlessly navigate the complexities of ecommerce, seamlessly connecting with consumers and delivering seamless customer experiences, all under a unified contract.
+Presented by Olist, this dataset underscores the platform's success in streamlining e-commerce operations for merchants across Brazilian marketplaces.
+Through innovative solutions, Olist facilitates seamless connections between merchants and consumers, fostering a unified and efficient e-commerce ecosystem.

-We will delve deeper into the customer journey, compare sellers orders and delivery times, analyse payment orders of the customers per region and round up by RFM Analysis.
-We will unfold the power of Brazilian e-commerce via data analysis and share fruitful insights.
+This analysis will delve deeper into understanding the customer journey, comparing seller orders and their delivery times, and analyzing payment methods and payment installment patterns across different regions.
+Lastly, it will conduct an RFM (Recency, Frequency, Monetary) analysis, and thanks to this segmentation it will reveal the loyal customers and potential retention customers.
+By unlocking the power of Brazilian e-commerce through data-driven insights, one can reach important findings that can contribute to strategic decision-making and drive further growth in the e-commerce landscape.

 ### Tools